 - Gil's initial rescue of Agatha likely was because he was a nice guy who felt sorry for her (she was clearly upset by everything that just happened).
 His later decision to bring her along to the airship was because he suspected that she was a Spark, and from there, his desire to keep her around was because he liked having someone his intellectual equal to work with.

-- Tacoma and Rebecca from Demo Reel.
-He hears about her Rape as Backstory and she cries against him when she's high, so from that point he tries desperately to protect her.
+- Demo Reel: Tacoma hears about Rebecca's Rape as Backstory and she cries against him when she's high, so from that point he tries desperately to protect her.
 One problem?
 She's a badass Gun Nut with Nerves of Steel, and he's the one who gets beaten up by the bad guys.

-- A study on gender-integrated combat units seems to invoke this trope.
+- A study on gender-integrated combat units suggests this trope.
 Seeing a female squad member injured would often see the male soldiers going a bit... berserk in response.

-- Apparently, the Israeli army had to confront this issue when they found that for integrated squads, the casualty rate for men was unusually high.
+- The Israeli army had to confront this issue when they found that for integrated squads, the casualty rate for men was unusually high.
 The men were throwing themselves into danger to protect their female comrades, entirely for chivalry's sake.

-- Also, when men are aroused, it's supposed to release a hormone that makes them crazy protective/territorial of the object of their desires.
+- When men are aroused, it's supposed to release a hormone that makes them crazy protective/territorial of the object of their desires.
 (Which is probably the human trait Rescue Romance dawns from and why it's such an appealing fantasy for men and women.)

-- In fact, this is not only alleged but was a widely used police strategy in violent clashs at the time (that is, prior to deescalation techniques).
-The notorious Stasi used it as late as 1989, most notably during the riots on the evening of the 4oth anniversary of the GDR, as shocked western observers noticed.
+- The notorious Stasi used it as late as 1989, during the riots on the evening of the 4oth anniversary of the GDR, as shocked western observers noticed.
 The horrible police brutality led many undecided bystanders to a decision TO JOIN THE PROTEST MOVEMENT in accordance with this trope.